 Fortaleza Brazil Temple

-Resolving government approval issues; full-scale operations pending; anticipated to be completed in 2017 (awaiting official announcement)
+Resolving local government approval issues; full-scale operations pending; anticipated to be completed in 2017 (awaiting official announcement)

 Groundbreaking and Site Dedication: 15 November 2011 by David A. Bednar